loganbledsoe/cse15l-lab-reports/lab-1.md

 ```
 Before running the command, my working directory was `/home`.
 Like before, running it produced no output.
-But, this time it changed my working directory to the directory argument I specified, `/home/lecture1`.
+But, this time it changed my working directory to `/home/lecture1` as specified by the argument `lecture1`.
 This is not an error.

 ## With a Path to a File as an Argument